Neeraja61194/Interactive-Dashboard-for-Analysis-of-Road-Accidents-of-India/README.md

-Interactive Dashboard for Analysis of Road Accidents in India - Using Plotly and Dash
+Interactive Dashboard for Analysis of Road Accidents in India - Using Python, Plotly and Dash

 The static version of the Dashboard created using Plotly and Dash looks like the annotated image shown below: